Water Supply Runtime Calculator

 Results

-The results below show the calculated runtime for the redundant system described by the inputs to this calculator.
+The results below show the calculated runtime for the supply redundancy described by the inputs to this calculator.
 The runtime is shown in days and in hours.
-Use the runtime in hours as an input to characterize your water redundant system in the TRN Baseline Development Action 3.
+Use the runtime in hours as an input to characterize your water supply redundancy in the TRN Lite Detailed Information – Supply Redundancies subsection.

-Complete the form and address any errors above to view calculated redundant water system runtime.
+Complete the form and address any errors above to view calculated water supply redundancy runtime.

-Longest duration of outage this redundant system could support
+Longest duration of outage this supply redundancy could support:

 days The expected runtime is longer than the greatest outage modeled in the TRN.
 The expected runtime is zero days because the secondary supply is not sufficient to meet the peak load.

-Input for 'Estimated Run Time (hrs)' in the TRN, Baseline Development Action 3
+Input for 'Estimated Run Time (hrs)' in the TRN Lite, Detailed Information – Supply Redundancies:

 4,500 0 hours